Miki Saegusa: Godzilla vs. Mechagodzilla II (1993)

+Godzilla vs. SpaceGodzilla (1994)

 In 1994's Godzilla vs. SpaceGodzilla, she receives a larger role than in previous films.
 By then she has come to develop a strong sense of empathy and respect towards Godzilla and began advocating methods of sequestering the kaiju that do not include killing him.
 Throughout the film she defends Godzilla from those who villainize him, while also wrestling with her feelings for a G-Force soldier she held an attraction to and for his enemy, Godzilla.
 The UNGCC now has its own department of psychic studies, which Miki is director of, and she is met by people who wish to telepathically control Godzilla; the plan is called Project-T. Though she personally believes that it cannot be done and is immoral, her mind is changed after the Cosmos tell her that SpaceGodzilla is coming and that Godzilla must be there to stop him.
 That, combined with how she sees UNGCC's plan for controlling Godzilla as the lesser of two evils compared with killing him, makes her agrees to Project-T. While on Godzilla's home, Birth Island, she meets a cheerful Little Godzilla, a grown up Baby, who recognizes her.
 When the adult Godzilla does arrive, she and her team succeed on placing a mind control device on Godzilla and she does manage to control him.
 That is interrupted when SpaceGodzilla arrives.
 Miki is later kidnapped by the Japanese Mafia, who had secretly bankrolled Project-T in the hopes of using Godzilla as a mercenary monster.
 She is later freed by her G-Force friends (which includes a scene of her using telekinesis to levitate the table she is strapped to and help one of her friends), the mobsters are killed by SpaceGodzilla, and she witnesses the last battle.
 After Godzilla's victory, she telekinetically removes the mind control device she had placed on his neck.

+Godzilla vs. Destoroyah (1995)

 She last appears in 1995's Godzilla vs. Destoroyah.
 Depicted as a fully integrated member of G-Force with a variety of acquired technical skills, she reveals her psychic abilities are waning.
 At the film's ending, with the rest of the G-Force team, she monitors the "death" of Godzilla Junior and nuclear meltdown death of Godzilla, which revives Junior, eventually mourning his death in the process.

+Godzilla: Legends (2012)

 Outside of the films, Miki appears in the 2012 comic book Godzilla: Legends by IDW.
 She is now shown running a school for psychic children and recruits a young American boy named Tristian as her newest student.
 She trains the children in hopes that they will be able to communicate with monsters like she had done in the past with Godzilla, but Tristian's powers accidentally summon Titanosaurus to attack the school.